-Omers Fibre

-On March 25, 2019, the Company along with affiliated and third-party investors agreed to provide a €250,000 7-year loan facility to OMERS Fibre Holdings B.V. ("Omers Fibre"), a subsidiary of the Ontario Municipal Employees Retirement System.
-The Company provided €48,000 of the loan, at a price of €98.0.
+Omers Fibre Loan - On March 25, 2019, Brookfield and other third-party investors agreed to provide a €250 million 7-year loan facility to OMERS Fibre Holdings B.V. ("OMERS Fibre"), a subsidiary of the Ontario Municipal Employees Retirement System.
+The Company provided €52 million of the loan.
+The investment of €51.0 million was made through the Company's indirect interest in BID US Bermuda Finco Limited, with an upfront fee of 2%.

-The loan was used by Omers Fibre to help capitalize a 58% stake in a vehicle that, in turn, acquired a 49.99% stake in a joint venture (the "JV") that will be responsible for the roll-out and operation of 4.7 million fibre to the premises ("FTTP") connections across France.
+The loan was used by OMERS Fibre to help capitalize a 58% stake in a vehicle that, in turn, acquired a 49.99% stake in a joint venture (the "JV") that will be responsible for the roll-out and operation of 4.7 million fibre to the premises ("FTTP") connections across France.
 The JV has 1.1 million existing connections and the right to deploy an additional 3.6 million connections.

-The loan pays a fixed coupon of 5.25% through the 4th anniversary followed by increases of 25 basis points in each of the subsequent six-month periods through maturity in March 2026.
-Omers Fibre has the option to PIK interest through the construction period of the FTTP connections at no additional cost.
-The principal of the loan is due in full upon maturity.
+The loan pays a fixed coupon of 5.25% through the fourth anniversary followed by increases of 25 basis points in each of the subsequent six-month periods through maturity in March 2026.
+OMERS Fibre has the option to PIK interest through the construction period of the FTTP connections at no additional cost.
+Interest paid-in-kind of €2.9 million was capitalized to the cost basis of the investment as at March 31, 2020.